IAIA25 Sessions

 Conference Topic: G10.
 Health

 The aim of the session is to compare experiences from different Countries to identify common grounds and differences in HIA implementation.
-We welcome submissions that explore such aspects (e.g. concerning: extent of institutionalization; integration with other environmental proceedings; methods used; competency of experts; possible use of AI).
+After a brief overview, panelists will illustrate some case studies.
+Then an open discussion will explore relevant aspects (e.g. concerning: extent of institutionalization; integration with other environmental proceedings; methods used; competency of experts; possible use of AI).
+Wide participation is welcome!

 Acceptance Status: approve